Cup-Of-JavaScript/javascript-express-api-postgres-2/Assignments.md

-# JavaScript Express API Postgress Assignments
+# JavaScript Express API Postgres Assignments

 We will build an Express that connects to a Postgres database.
-The web API will contain 10 endpoints.
+The web API will contain 10 endpoints and model a Bookstore.
 Each exercise corresponds to an API endpoint.
 For example:

 ```
 GET http://localhost:5150/ex1/persons/